ItsOyondi/EmoReader/README.md

 data <- data.frame(star_rating = data$rating, review = data$review)
 ```

-Our read_inbuilt_Data function then pre-process the dataframe which is passed to the data.
+Our read_inbuilt_data function then pre-process the dataframe which is passed to the data.

 ```
 df_flip <- read_inbuilt_data(data)